feast-dev/feast/docs/user-guide/getting-online-features.md

 # Getting online features

-Feast provides an online retrieval interface for serving.
-Data ingested into the online store comes from both batch and stream sources.

-When data is ingested from a batch source, users can retrieve the same features used in training models from the low latency online store to be used in production.
-When data is ingested from a stream source, features that are retrieved by users are of the latest values, which are not yet used in training models.
+Feast provides an API through which online feature values can be retrieved.
+This allows teams to look up feature values at low latency in production during model serving, in order to make online predictions.

+{% hint style="info" %}
-Online feature retrieval works in much the same way as batch retrieval, with one important distinction: Online stores only maintain the current state of features, i.e latest feature values.
-No historical data is served.
+Online stores only maintain the current state of features, i.e latest feature values.
+No historical data is stored or served.
+{% endhint %}

 ```python
 from feast import Client